anakarinasuarez/Calculator/README.md

 ## Features

-- Intuitive and responsive user interface.
+- Intuitive user interface.
 - Basic mathematical operations: addition, subtraction, multiplication, division.
-- Ability to clear the last entered number or reset the entire operation.
+- Ability to delete the last number entered or reset the entire operation.
-- Interactive keyboard: operations can be performed by either clicking the buttons or using the keyboard.
+- Interactive keyboard: Operations can be performed by clicking the buttons or using the keyboard.
+- Effect of moving the calculator wherever you like with the mouse.

 ## Technologies Used